mohedano-j/northwind/README.md

 - Continue to expand the the Northwind.Web Web API surface (e.g. Add a /categories/ endpoint).

-- Create a Northwind.React.Web implementation.
+- Create a Northwind.Web.Admin project that uses React.